aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-6-2/_index.md

 {{% /alert %}}
 ## **Added APIs**
-### **Support for Call Back with Smart Markers**
+### **Support for Callback with Smart Markers**
-This release of Aspose.Cells for .NET API has exposed the WorkbookDesigner.CallBack property and ISmartMarkerCallBack interface that together allows to [get the notifications about the cell reference and/or smart marker being processed](/cells/net/getting-notifications-while-merging-data-with-smart-markers/).
-Following piece of code demonstrates the usage of ISmartMarkerCallBack interface to define a new class that handles the call back for WorkbookDesigner.Process method.
+This release of Aspose.Cells for .NET API has exposed the `WorkbookDesigner.CallBack` property and `ISmartMarkerCallBack` interface that together allow you to receive notifications about the cell reference and/or smart marker being processed.
+The following piece of code demonstrates the usage of the `ISmartMarkerCallBack` interface to define a new class that handles the callback for the `WorkbookDesigner.Process` method.

 **C#**